vsnits/nophone/README.md

-# Reasons to have no phone
+# Reasons to avoid phone

   ## Privacy
   All privacy issues with smartphone is impossible to fix. <br>